Yoav666s/dnd-wiki/collections/_classes/basic-rules/monk/main.md

 - **Flurry of Blows.** Immediately after you take the Attack action on your turn, you can spend 1 ki point to make two unarmed strikes as a bonus action.
 - **Patient Defense.** You can spend 1 ki point to take the Dodge action as a bonus action on your turn.
 - **Step of the Wind.** You can spend 1 ki point to take the Disengage or Dash action as a bonus action on your turn, and your jump distance is doubled for the turn.

+## Unarmored Movement
+Starting at 2nd level, your speed increases by 10 feet while you are not wearing armor or wielding a shield.
+This bonus increases when you reach certain monk levels, as shown in the Monk table.

+At 9th level, you gain the ability to move along vertical surfaces and across liquids on your turn without falling during the move.